ronklod/micro-frontend-module-federation/README.md

 # micro-frontend-module-federation
 This repository is used to demonstrate the use of micro frontends using webpack 5 module federation.

 ### The applicartion is constrcuted from the following componenets:
-host - this is the host application which acts as the container for all the other micro frontends.
+1. host - this is the host application which acts as the container for all the other micro frontends.

-store  - this is a micro-frontend which is resposible for the entire state of tha application, it is using redux.
+2. store  - this is a micro-frontend which is resposible for the entire state of tha application, it is using redux.

-arca - a micro frontend
+3. arca - a micro frontend

-envelope - a micro frontend
+4. envelope - a micro frontend

-home - a micro frontend
+5. home - a micro frontend

-static files server - used for 2 things:
+6. static files server - used for 2 things:

-1. acting a web server for the arca micro frontend
+   a. acting a web server for the arca micro frontend

-2. acting a a static files to show how the micro frontends remoteEntry.js files can be served from a static files server.
+   b. acting a a static files to show how the micro frontends remoteEntry.js files can be served from a static files server.

-mfe-poc-component-library - this is a npm package which i wrote, which contains 3 components which are used to mimic the use of a shared component library
+7. mfe-poc-component-library - this is a npm package which i wrote, which contains 3 components which are used to mimic the use of a shared component library